FREQUENTLY ASKED QUESTIONS

 What if I only want to be in a certain chapter?

-Potential New Members often experience the greatest disappointment by beginning the recruitment process only wanting to be in a specific chapter.
+Potential New Members often experience the greatest disappointment by beginning the Recruitment process only wanting to be in a specific chapter.
 Sorority membership is more than wearing Greek letters.
-It is giving your time and energy to the chapter, agreeing to abide by all the rules and regulations, and living up to high expectations.
+It is giving your time and energy to the chapter, agreeing to abide by all its rules and regulations, and living up to high expectations.
 Don’t make a decision based on stereotypes and others’ opinions.
-Keep an open mind, focus on your values and make the decision that is right for you.
+Keep an open mind, focus on your values, and make the decision that is right for you.

 I have heard that chapters have different reputations.
 How do I handle this information?